RakhithJK/dbeaver-cloudbeaver-wiki/Product-configuration-parameters.md

-Some variables can be configured via product.conf (server), or in source files in webapp, we planned to add a configuration file for products in the future (for webapp).
+Some variables can be configured via product.conf (server), or via config.json5 (for webapp).

 List of configurable variables: